jameshughes89/cs102/src/site/topics/intro/introduction.rst

     :width: 500 px
     :align: center

-    An example of adding a plate to the top of a stack of plates.
+    Adding a plate to the top of a stack of plates.

 Queues